All spoilers regarding the Super Rookies era are unmarked. Examples relating to the New World era can be spoiler-tagged if deemed necessary.

 - Scars Are Forever: Although obscured by his coat, he seems to have a pretty huge scar on the left side of his body, running all the way from his chest to his face.

-- Shout-Out: To Godzilla: the mecha he pilots in the trailer and in the artworks is composed of a Gorilla-like mecha and a whale-shaped submarine.
+- Shout-Out: To Godzilla, the mecha he pilots in the trailer and in the artworks is composed of a Gorilla-like mecha and a whale-shaped submarine, the Catapult.
 Godzilla's Japanese name sounds like a portmanteau of Gorilla (Gorira) and Whale (Kujira).

 - Superpower Lottery: Douglas' strength, speed and durability can give Luffy a serious run for his money, he can use Haoshoku Haki and his Devil Fruit power allows him to disassemble inanimate objects and assemble them into anything he wants with his mind.